MBilalSharif/AWS-pdf-document-classifier/README.md

    - Weighted keyword scoring
    - Regex pattern matching
    - Structural analysis
-5. Relevant metadata is extracted
+5. Relevant keyword is extracted
 6. Data is stored in DynamoDB
 7. JSON output is saved back to S3